eduardodelarge/Pipex/Readme.md

 # Pipex

-## For this task we must create a program name pipex who will behave like de | "pipe" command from bash.
+## For this task we must create a program name pipex who will behave like de | "pipe" command from bash

     here are the shell commands we are allowed to use:
     ◦ access:
     ◦ open: